-- return the batsmen to their original ends. - award 5 Penalty runs to the fielding side.
+- return the batters to their original ends. - award 5 Penalty runs to the fielding side.

-- inform the batsmen, the captain of the fielding side and, as soon as practicable, the captain of the batting side, of the reason for this action.
+- inform the batters, the captain of the fielding side and, as soon as practicable, the captain of the batting side, of the reason for this action.

-The umpires may then report the matter to the ICC Match Referee who shall take such action as is considered appropriate against the batsman concerned.
+The umpires shall then report the matter to the BCCI Match Referee who shall take such action as is considered appropriate against the batter concerned.